 The ABMI keeps exact site locations strictly confidential.

-- Maintaining site location and landowner confidentiality is essential to the ABMI’s monitoring work.
-Trustworthy and open relationships with landowners are created to ensure the ABMI will be able to return to sites to measure changes.
+- Establishing trustworthy and open relationships with landholders is essential to ensuring the ABMI will be able to return to sites to measure changes over time

 - Instead of releasing exact site locations, ABMI data is ‘hazed’ using a buffer measuring 11 km in diameter (approximately the size of one township)

 - The centre of these buffers is referred to as our public site locations.
 This allows data users to link biodiversity information with a general area (to ensure the data is useful), without giving away the exact location of our monitoring sites